th3james/BackboneDiorama/README.md

 BackboneDiorama comes with a few extra classes to compliment the backbone stack for building complete web applications:

 ### Backbone.Diorama.ManagedRegion
-Creates a DOM element designed for swapping views in and out of, without leaking event bindings.
+Creates a DOM element designed for swapping views in and out of, with helper methods to manage unbinding events.
 #### constructor(tagName='div')
 Constructs a new managed region with a DOM element of the given tag name.
 Insert the new DOM element into the page using the $el attribute: